Fast Facts About America’s Governors

 42 No military service

-1 National Guard (Tim Walz, MN)
+2 National Guard (Jeff Landry, LA; Tim Walz, MN)

 2 Navy (Ron DeSantis, FL; Eric Holcomb, IN)